 Christian Ziege scored one of the most memorable north London derby goals of the Premier League era during a meeting between Tottenham and Arsenal in December 2002, firing home this fantastic free-kick from distance to open the scoring at White Hart Lane.

-Arsenal arrived at the home fo their rivals as Premier League champions following domestic double success the previous season, but saw their hopes of defending their crown dented after a 1-1 draw.
+Arsenal arrived at the home of their rivals as Premier League champions following domestic double success the previous season, but saw their hopes of defending their crown dented after a 1-1 draw.

 — Premier League (@premierleague) July 20, 2018